zaida04/anonymous-posting-bot/README.md

 The bot allows people to **DM** it with the messages they wish to send in.
 It also allows moderators to set a log channel in their server where they get notifications as to who sends in which messages, with the expectation that they will stay confidential.

-# 🎥How do people use this?
+# 🎥 How do people use this?
 ![Example Video](static/example-usage.gif)

 **What it looks like on the channel-side:**